 Perhaps it's healthier.
 Our brains are not much more advanced than the chimp.
 Uncertainty can create stress and anxiety.
 Perhaps the confidence that comes from belief in a story leads to less stress and anxiety leading to better health, which outweighs any downsides from decisions that go against the data.

-Perhaps it’s a cooperation advantage.
+Perhaps it's a cooperation advantage.
 If everyone is analyzing their individual decisions all the time, perhaps that comes at the cost of cooperation.
 Storiers go along with the group story, and so over time their populations get more done together.
+Maybe the opposite of stories isn't truth, it's anarchy.

 Perhaps it's just more fun.
 Maybe stories are suboptimal for decision making and lead us astray all the time, and yet are still a survival advantage simply because it's a more enjoyable way to live.
 Even when you screw up royally, it can make a good story.
 As the saying goes, "don't take life too seriously, you'll never make it out alive."